jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 For example, an insurance appraiser I worked with used a measuring wheel to measure the dimensions of large commercial buildings, taking days to complete what others did in hours with lasers.
 Another boomer, the CEO, banned smartphones for adjusters, insisting on landline phones despite customers already embracing faster communication in their daily lives.
 Again, nobody intends to be obstinate, but those with outdated skill sets have good reason to resist the change new tools on the tree of life bring.

-The youth recognize that their future is being sacrificed, which is reflected in the huge popularity of dystopian stories like _The Hunger Games_ and _Divergent_ in young adult fiction.
+The youth recognize that their future is being sacrificed, which is reflected in the huge popularity of dystopian stories like _Ready Player One_, _The Hunger Games_ and _Divergent_ in young adult fiction.
 Techvolution offers an alternative: by understanding technological evolution, we can transform our sense of powerlessness into agency, turning dystopian fears into a roadmap for deliberate, positive change.

 The key lesson is that evolution cannot select us for our best intentions.
 Despite natural selection constantly rejecting many aspects of our modern lifestyle, we remain too fixated on our genes and personality to listen and adapt.
 To purposefully evolve a better way of life, we must tune our identity to seek out, embrace, and protect new tools that are, for now, being held back.